 But repayment timing becomes the important factor later.

-Why More Borrowers Prefer Signature Loan Structures
+Why More Customers Prefer Signature Loan Structures

 One reason signature loans are commonly preferred is because repayment is divided into fixed installments instead of concentrated short repayment timing.